 Castle Museum

-A large number of medieval cannons made of cannon were found in the Castle Museum (cannon is an alloy of tin and copper in a ratio of 1: 9).
+Many medieval cannons made of cannon were found in the Castle Museum (cannon is an alloy of tin and copper in a ratio of 1:9).
 The councilors agreed that they did not need cannons, but a new bell would be thrown at the town tower.
-The bells are made of bells, which is also an alloy of tin and copper, but in a ratio of 1: 4.
+The bells are made of bells, which are also an alloy of tin and copper, but in a ratio of 1:4.
 Calculate how much cannon and how much tin will be needed to produce a 500 kg bell made of bells.

 Correct answer: